skip to content

 Thesis Description

-My thesis argues that religious understandings of landscape were a key element in early modern Dutch representations of Asia, and they played an essential role in the development of European cultures of empiricism.
-Historians, art historians, and scholars of orientalist, including Svetlana Alpert, Harold Cook, Claudia Swan, and Benjamin Schmidt have emphasised the imperialist and commercial inflections of Dutch representations of the world.
-My thesis, by contrast, shows how religious conversion was equally important in Northern European colonial endeavours and the print culture they generated, though taking a different shape to the better-studied cases of the Jesuit, Capuchin, and Franciscan missions.
-Through four case studies that span the long seventeenth century, my thesis demonstrates that Dutch merchants, ministers, and colonial administrators engaged closely with religious and cosmological realities when producing chirographical accounts about the Indian Ocean World, giving it an evolving immanence that was both observable and describable.
+Biblical concepts were a key element in early modern Dutch representations of Asia, and played an essential role in the development of European cultures of empiricism.
+Historians, art historians, and scholars of orientalism, including Svetlana Alpers, Harold Cook, Claudia Swan, and Benjamin Schmidt have emphasised the imperialist and commercial inflections of Dutch representations of the world.
+My thesis, by contrast, shows how Dutch chorographical writings about Asia were closely intertwined with popular debates in Biblical philology taking place in the Netherlands.
+Through four case studies, my thesis demonstrates how Dutch merchants, ministers, and colonial administrators used concepts such as the Garden of Eden, idolatry, Satan, monotheism, Noachic descent, the location of Ophir, Hebrew rituals, and the Book of Nature to construct an Indian Ocean World which was an extension of the world of the Old Testament.
+This world was both observable and describable, giving rise to a form of Biblical empiricism that was only possible among the philologically literate population of the Dutch Republic.

 Publications

-(Forthcoming) 'Hell in the Indies: The Devil, Colonial Government, and Curiosity in Jan Huygen van Linschoten's Itinerario (1596)', Journal of the History of Ideas.
+(Forthcoming) 'Paradise Lost: The Devil, Colonial Government, and Curiosity in Jan Huygen van Linschoten's Itinerario (1596)', Journal of the History of Ideas.

 (Book Review) 'Lydia Barnett, After the Flood: Imagining the Global Environment in Early Modern Europe', The British Journal for the History of Science 56, no.1 (2023), 121-123.